aplteam/Launchy/Docs/Launchy_manual.md

 * In case Launchy itself was launched with admin rights (by selecting "Run as administrator" from the context menu associated with Launchy exe for example) "(elevated)" will be shown in the caption of Launchy's GUI.

 ## How to update

-You can use the menu command "Check for updates..." from the Help menu to find out whether there is a newer version of Launchy available.
+You can use the menu command "Check for updates..." from the Help menu to find out whether there is a better version of Launchy available.

 * Download Launchy
 * Double-click the installer EXE